EricTGoto/Notes/Books/algorithm_design_manual.md

 - equation in which a function is defined in terms of itself
 - use the master theorem to solve recurrence relations

+<h2>Chapter 6: Hashing and Randomized Algorithms</h2>

+<b>Why is Hashing a Randomized Algorithm?</b>

+We can improve hashing functions by introducing randomness such that it's worst case scenario goes away.
+We pick a hash function at random from a large set of possibilities.

+H(x) = ((f(x) mod p) mod m) where f(x) is large relative to p, p is relatively large to me, and m is relatively prime to p.

+Applications of random hashing:
+- bloom filters
+- perfect hashing
+- minwise hashing
+- efficient string matching

 <h2>Chapter 7: Graph Traversal</h2>

 Graph: consists of a set of vertices V together with a set of edges E. symbolically G = (V, E)